stackstream-project/stacker_php/README.md

 # Description

-stacker_php is a top level cookbook that deploys apache, php and optional mysql.
-This is cookbook relies on the attributes given to it to do the configuration you want it to do.
+stacker_php is a top level cookbook that deploys apache, php and optional mysql/ftp/cloudwatch/ssl.

+This is cookbook relies on the attributes given for a customized configuration.
 Currently everything deployed is in the cookbook, please see the roadmap to make this a true top level cookbook.

 # Roadmap